5 Key Drivers of High Performing Cultures

 A great culture that serves as a talent magnet has a number of tenets:

-4. Recognition: Great cultures thrive by ensuring that people are recognized and rewarded for their efforts and results.
-Zappos cultivates a great culture through innovative but meaningful recognition strategies such as coveted parking spots to great performers.
+Great cultures thrive by ensuring that people are recognized and rewarded for their efforts and results.
+Zappos cultivates a great culture through innovative but meaningful recognition strategies such as coveted parking spots for great performers.

-5. Community contribution: People love working at companies that look beyond balance sheets and income statements to meaningfully contribute to the community and build a better world.
-Companies such as Deloitte and Accenture encourage people to participate in long-term skill development and vocational training efforts to increase employability of talent.
+People love working at companies that look beyond balance sheets and income statements to meaningfully contribute to the community and build a better world.
+Companies such as Deloitte and Accenture encourage people to participate in long-term skill development and vocational training efforts to increase the employability of talent.